This is a text overlay image of the original work Fanning the smoke of the konro grill at Momofuku Ko by Lou Stejskal on Flickr under cc.

 This means that you can control the temperature of the grill with minute accuracy that it almost makes this grill as a machine-assisted device and not a manual one.

-The IROHA Japan Portable BBQ Grill comes with aluminum-steel encasing where you will place the binchotan charcoal in, but be sure to only use aramaru and kishu white binchotan charcoal or else you will accidentally melt the encasing.
+It comes with stainless-steel double wall encasing where you will place the binchotan charcoal in, but be sure to only use aramaru and kishu white binchotan charcoal or else you will accidentally melt the encasing.

-Prepare great BBQ recipes with the IROHA Japan Portable BBQ Grill while using Japanese binchotan charcoal to sear food on it.
-Enjoy the delicious flavours every time you serve BBQ meals to your guests!
+Prepare great BBQ recipes with the Bincho Grill while using Japanese binchotan charcoal to sear food on it.
+Enjoy the delicious flavors every time you serve BBQ meals to your guests!

-Binchō-tan (in Kanji term: 備長炭), colloquially binchō-zumi that’s also called white charcoal, is a type of charcoal traditionally used in Japanese cooking.
-The special charcoal can be traced back to the Edo period when a craftsman named Bichū-ya Chōzaemon during the Genroku era experimented it in his kiln in Tanabe, Wakayama.
+The special charcoal can be traced back to the craftsman Bichū-ya Chōzaemon when he, during the Genroku era in the Edo period, experimented with it in his kiln in Tanabe, Wakayama.

 The Japanese produce their binchotan from the oak tree where a unique oak species that grow in Japan is called ubame oak (Quercus Phillyraeoides).
 Incidentally, the ubame oak has also become the official tree of the Wakayama Prefecture!